181192/ops-cli/docs/ops_enable_profile.md

       --load-balacer-ip-rg string         Loadbalancer IP resource group -l, --location string                   Cluster location (default "westeurope") --manifest-only                     Only update manifests directory, ignore profile.
-      --name string                       Name or URL of the Quick Start profile.
+      --name string                       Name or URL of the profile.
 For example, app-dev.
       --overlay string                    Name of the overlay profile.
-For example nginx,linkerd or istio. (default "nginx") --revision string                   Revision of the Quick Start profile. (default "master")
+For example nginx,linkerd or istio. (default "nginx") --revision string                   Revision of the profile. (default "master")
 ```

 ### Options inherited from parent commands